-Pacific Light Cable Network (PLCN) connects Hong Kong, Taiwan, the Philippines and the US.
+Pacific Light Cable Network (PLCN) is submarine cable system initially designed to connect Hong Kong, Taiwan, the Philippines and the US.

-PLCN offers the first direct submarine cable connectivity between Hong Kong and Los Angeles, the US, spanning approxiamately 13000 km.
-PLCN offers the shortest RTD between Hong Kong and Los Angeles.
+PLCN aimed to offer the first direct submarine cable connectivity between Hong Kong and Los Angeles, the US, spanning approxiamately 13000 km, with the shortest RTD between Hong Kong and Los Angeles.

 PLCN is the first and currently the only submarine cable system in the world to deploy with C+L band optical technology.
 C+L band technology had been technically feasible when PLCN project was luanched in the end of 2015.
 The deployment of C+L band almost doubles the per fiber pair capacity and the system capacity in PLCN.
 Later in 2018, the Space Division Multiplexing (SDM) technology was available and more popularily selected as an alternative solution to increase system capacity while decreasing cost per bit.